Yasashari/C4-contest/GMX.md

 https://github.com/0x00012345/gmx-synthetics/blob/8028cb8022b85174be861b311f1082b5b76239df/contracts/deposit/ExecuteDepositUtils.sol#L402

+## Impact
-Here diff is always negative(zero only if poolLongTokenAmount = poolShortTokenAmount).
-So it will revert the function.
+getAdjustedLongAndShortTokenAmounts() function is always revert .
+So it will not return adjustedLongTokenAmount and adjustedShortTokenAmount as expected.

-Tools Used
+## Tools Used

 Manual auditing

-# Recommended Mitigation Steps
+## Recommended Mitigation Steps

 diff should be declared in a other way.